guumaster/random-collections/KRE-notes.md.md

 A version is the sum of all the code and models that make your solution work.
 This is a key concept for us, if you make changes at any level, model or code, you then have a new version that must be uploaded.
 This make versions inmutable entities.
 Easier to track and debug over time.
 You can have multiple versions  running at the same time within a runtime.

 **KRT**
 ¿And how do you create and put your versions in a runtime?
 You need a KRT file.
 This is a package where you put the code, the model and a definition file of your solution.
-This is t file that you can upload into a runtime and would eventually become running resources.
+This KRT file can be uploaded into a runtime and would eventually become running resources.

 A side note.
 At this point the KRT file is generated manually, but in future versions they will be exported by a Data Scientist directly from the Konstellation Development Toolkit.